koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 ### \[Size Joke Here\]

 In hypothesis testing, we're trying to discriminate between two sets of possible worlds - formally, we're partitioning our hypothesis space $\Theta$ into $\Theta_0$ (the null hypothesis) and $\Theta_1$ (the alternative hypothesis).
-Let's consider all of the things which can happen, all of the outcomes we can observe - this is the sample space $\Omega$.
+Let's consider all of the things which can happen, all of the outcomes we can observe - the sample space $\Omega$.

 A test $\varphi:\Omega\to\{0,1\}$ might take a sample and say "you're in $\Theta_0$" (for example).
 We can divvy up $\Omega$ into the acceptance region $\mathcal{A}$ (in which we accept the null hypothesis) and rejection region $\mathcal{R}$.